scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

      |               |               |               |               |
      |               |               |               |               |
 ~~~
 {: #figure-43 title="Sequence diagram illustrating a path lookup for a destination G in a remote ISD.
-The request (core, x, (2, x)) is for all path segments between a core AS in the source ISD and a core AS in ISD 2.
-Similarly, (down, (2, x), G) is for down segments between any core AS in ISD 2 and destination G."}
+The request (core, 0, (2, 0)) is for all path segments between a core AS in the source ISD and a core AS in ISD 2.
+Similarly, (down, (2, 0), G) is for down segments between any core AS in ISD 2 and destination G."}

 # Change Log